Back to: Angular Tutorials For Beginners and Professionals

 Login Template

 Open src/app/pages/login/login.html, and then copy-paste the following code.
 This template provides a simple, clean login form for users.
-It contains input fields for name and email, displays validation errors when required, and includes a login button to initiate authentication.
+It contains input fields for name and email, displays validation errors when required, and includes a login button to initiate the authentication process.

 <div class="row justify-content-center">